Power Fire: Effects

-The Power Fire did not destroy or damage any structures, nor did it cause any deaths.
+The Power Fire did not destroy nor damage any structures.
 At least four non-life-threatening firefighter injuries were reported.

 Public campgrounds, summer camps, and summer homes in the Salt Springs Reservoir and Bear River Reservoir areas were evacuated, including the Bear River Resort, the Camp Winton Boy Scout Camp, and 48 vacation cabins.
 Roughly 100 residents in total were evacuated.

-A more than 15 mi long stretch of California State Route 88 was temporarily closed between Mormon Emigrant Trail and Omo Ranch Road on October 13.
-A 24 mi portion of the highway was closed on October 15 because of poor visibility from smoke throughout Amador County.
-Along with the Rumsey and Freds fires, the smoke also contributed to an increase in asthma and emphysema patients in the Central Valley and delays or cancellations of multiple sporting events.
+More than 15 mi of California State Route 88 between Mormon Emigrant Trail and Omo Ranch Road were temporarily closed on October 13.
+A 24 mi portion of the highway closed on October 15 because of poor visibility from smoke throughout Amador County.
+Along with the Rumsey and Freds fires, smoke from the Power Fire contributed to an increase in asthma and emphysema patients and delays or cancellations of sporting events in the Central Valley.

 The fire was the largest in more than 25 years on the Amador Ranger District of the Eldorado National Forest.
 Many portions of the burn area saw moderate to high-intensity fire effects, leading to 75–100 percent tree mortality and soil erosion.
 In December following the fire, the Forest Service proposed salvage logging about 8000 acres within the fire area.